Health and Safety

 Risk assessment ・ Hazard prediction activities

-・ Seminar on preventing accidents caused by poor visibility
+・ Seminar on preventing accidents when reversing

 Emergency response ・ Training on operation of fire hydrants and fire alarm equipment